Our aim is to make the roads in Derbyshire as safe as possible for our road users and to minimise any delays caused by bad weather.

 Footpaths and cycle paths

-District and borough councils have also signed up to help us clear snow and ice from pavements and paths.
+Some district, borough and town councils have signed up to help us clear snow and ice from pavements and paths in some town centres.

 We're also working with volunteers from town and parish councils around the county to help keep pavements and footpaths clear this winter.
 You can find out more about this in the snow wardens section.